simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

   simp_rsyslog::forward_logs: false
   rsyslog::tcp_server: true

-After a puppet run the logs from the client will be stored in ``/var/log/hosts/<client name>`` directory on the log server.  simp_rsyslog also sets up logrotation for these files.
+After puppet has run on all the systems, the logs from the clients will be stored in ``/var/log/hosts/<client name>`` directory on the log server.  simp_rsyslog also sets up logrotation for these files by default.

 Forwarding logfiles from a log server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^